edibotopic/edibotopic-website/content/_index.md

 I'm Shane.

 I work as a technical author in the software industry.
-For a long time before that I was a university academic in food technology.
+For many years, I was an academic food scientist.

-Here I'll keep track of projects, write notes on current interests and occasionally publish longer blogs.
+Here, I keep track of projects and write notes on current interests.